The Complete Travel Guide to the Golden Triangle in India

 Check out the Lotus Temple

 The spaceship-looking temple is one of the newer additions to Delhi’s tourism landscape.
-The temple was completed in 1986 and was designed to resemble a lotus – a symbol common in many different religions.
+The Lotus Temple, or Bahá’í House of Worship, was completed in 1986 and was designed to resemble a lotus – a symbol common in many different religions.
 As such, the temple is also open to devotees of any faith, race, gender or nationality.
 There is a security check as you enter so the lines can be substantial, but the lines tend to move quite quickly (there are separate ones for males and females).
 The temple closes every Monday, and is open from 9 AM to 5:15 PM in the winter/6:45 PM in the summer.
 There is no entrance fee.

 Wander around Lodi Gardens

 In such a hectic city like Delhi it is a relief to find some open space filled with greenery.
 Lodi Gardens doesn’t just have flowers on offer though – it also contains several architectural structures including the tombs of Mohammed Shah, one of the last rulers, as well as Sikander Lodi, the last Sultan of Delhi from the Lodi dynasty.
 One of the best things about Lodi Gardens is that there are almost no other tourists around!

 Perhaps one of the most recognizable landmarks in Delhi, India Gate is a war memorial dedicated to 70,000 soldiers who died in WWI.
 The gate is a popular destination for locals and there are several stalls here selling street snacks.
 The best time to visit is during sunset or early evening as the gate is illuminated with the colours of the Indian flag in the evening.
 There is no entrance fee.

 2. 2 days in Jaipur